tedchain/tedchain-technology/README.md

 * ``connection_string``: The connection string to the SQL Server database.

-.. note:: Third party storage engines can be build and used by Openchain.
+Note: Third party storage engines can be build and used by Openchain.
 The ``provider`` setting is used to identify at runtime which storage engine should be instantiated.

-.. _master-observer-configuration:

 ``validator_mode`` and ``observer_mode`` sections
 -------------------------------------------------